ChrisWoody/ChrisWoody.github.io/_posts/games/2024-11-30-gravity-assist.md

   - WebGL
 header:
   teaser: assets/images/gravity-assist/gravity-assist-icon.png
+excerpt: Use gravity of planets to direct your spaceship to the portal.
 ---

 A 2D game where you have to use the gravity of planets to direct your spaceship to reach the portal, while avoiding the astroids and flinging yourself into space.